Ulvik Church

-Ulvik Church (Ulvik kyrkje) is a parish church of the Church of Norway in Samnanger Municipality in Vestland county, Norway.
+Ulvik Church (Ulvik kyrkje) is a parish church of the Church of Norway in Ulvik Municipality in Vestland county, Norway.
 It is located in the village of Ulvik.
 It is the church for the Ulvik parish which is part of the Hardanger og Voss prosti (deanery) in the Diocese of Bjørgvin.
 The white, wooden church was built in a cruciform design in 1859 using plans drawn up by the architect Hans Linstow.
 The church seats about 500 people.